ARM-software/MDK-Middleware/Documentation/Doxygen/USB/src/usb_migration.md

     was selected in the old **USBH_Config_0..3.c** file and copy appropriate controller's previous settings to the new configuration file.
-  - for **Memory Pool Size** update the new value by **adding 128** since old setting did not include additional necessary space for memory pool internal operation.
+  - for **Memory Pool Size** update the new value by **adding 128** since old setting did not include additional space necessary for memory pool internal operation.
   ![Old USBD_Config_0..3.c to new USBD_Config_0..3.h](usbh_config_migrate.png)

 \note **OHCI** and **EHCI** drivers are not a part of the **MDK-Middleware** anymore but are distributed separately
-      via the **CMSIS-Driver** pack, so please consult CMSIS-Driver documentation on how to configure and use those drivers.
+      via the [CMSIS-Driver](https://github.com/ARM-software/CMSIS-Driver) pack, so please consult CMSIS-Driver documentation on how to configure and use those drivers.